BacoNetworks/Travertine/README.md

 Additional information
 -----------------
+Edit Travertine-Proxy and when you're ready move to that directory and do git add . and git commit -m "your message".
+Then move back to base dir and do ./travertine rb.
+Move info below
 To get the project, you run ./travertine patch.
 To get a build, it's ./travertine build.
 To build patches based on your code commits to the currently patched project, you run ./travertine rebuild.
 The actual project in it's completed state will appear in the folder Travertine-Proxy.